 Japanese beetle grubs feed below ground and chew on the roots of turf and ornamentals.
 As a result, they reduce a plant’s ability to take up enough water and nutrients to withstand stresses of hot, dry weather.
 The first evidence of grub injury in turf is the development of localized-patches of pale, dying grass that displays symptoms of drought stress.
 As grubs develop further and feeding increases, damaged areas rapidly enlarge and coalesce (merge) to a point where the turf is not well-anchored and can be rolled back like carpet.

-Japanese beetles have only one generation per year.
-In mid-June, as soon as they emerge, adult females mate and begin laying eggs.
+Life Cycle: Japanese beetles have only one generation per year.
+In mid-June or around 1000 growing degree day units, adults begin emerging from the soil.
+Immediately thereafter, females mate with males and begin laying eggs.
 Adult beetles are most active in the afternoon in full-sun.
-Females leave ornamental plants where they feed and mate, and burrow two to four inches into the soil (under the turf) in a suitable area to lay their eggs.
-Eggs hatch in about two weeks, after which grubs begin feeding on the roots of turfgrass.
+Females leave ornamental plants where they feed and mate, and burrow two to four inches into the soil (under the turf and in mulched areas) in a suitable area to lay their eggs.
+Eggs hatch in about two weeks, after which grubs begin feeding on the roots of turfgrass and ornamental plants.
 The grubs grow quickly, and by late-August are nearly full-grown (about one inch long).
 Mid-summer rainfall and adequate soil moisture are needed to prevent eggs and newly-hatched grubs from drying out.
 Adult females instinctively lay their eggs in areas with higher soil moisture content to ensure survival of their offspring.
 Older grubs are more drought-tolerant and will move deeper into the soil if conditions become dry.
 Grubs can also withstand high levels of soil moisture, so excessive rainfall or irrigation will not affect them.
-As soil temperatures cool in the in the fall, and the first meaningful frost occurs, grubs begin to move deeper into the soil.
+As soil temperatures cool in the fall, and the first meaningful frost occurs, grubs begin to move deeper into the soil.
 Grubs overwinter in the soil about two to six inches below the surface, although some may be a deep as 20 inches.
-They become inactive when soil temperatures fall below 50°F. In the spring, when soil temperatures reach 50°F, the grubs begin to move up into the root-zone to resume feeding for about three to five weeks.
+They become inactive when soil temperatures fall below 50F.
+In the spring, when soil temperatures reach 50F, the grubs begin to move up into the root-zone to resume feeding for about three to five weeks.
 Thereafter, the grubs stop feeding and begin creating an earthen cell where they pupate (i.e., transform) into adults.